-All websites have the ability to now support live chats, and most big and small businesses do have them to interact with customers.
-It helps in resolving queries, customer expectations, guiding them to where they need to go, etc., gathering feedback, etc. Use live chats to engage with customers and seek their feedback to ensure you give them a fulfilling experience.
+All websites have the ability to support live chats now, and most big and small businesses do have them to interact with customers.
+It helps resolve queries and customers’ expectations, guide them to where they need to go, gather feedback, etc. Use live chats to engage with consumers and seek their feedback to ensure you give them a fulfilling experience.
 You can use history to look at old chats and study patterns to bridge any gaps that may exist.

-QuestionPro CX can help your manage your customer experience initiatives, track and measure them.
-Try the platform, you do need to put in your credit card, and signing up takes less than a minute.
+QuestionPro CX can help you manage and track and measure your customer experience initiatives.
+Try the platform; you do need to put in your credit card, and signing up takes less than a minute.

 Looking to deliver an exceptional customer experience with QuestionPro CX?
 Discover more about how to delight your customer at every touchpoint and turn them into brand advocates.